-When buying motorhome, you may be faced with the decision on what kind of RV onboard generator will you want; diesel or propane.
+When buying motorhome, you may be faced with the decision on which RV onboard generator will you want; diesel or propane.
 After seven years on the road in three different RVs, we now feel comfortable discussing the differences between the two in motorhomes.
-As well, we’ll share the pros and cons between diesel versus propane generators.
+We’ll also share the pros and cons between diesel versus propane generators.

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

 - Computer-controlled constant speed operation – quiet diesel performance for smaller RVs

 - Special sound-controlling housing encloses cooling system and muffler

 - Double isolation mounting system reduces vibration

 - Easy, accessible maintenance points